Share the Lore!

 - Falling Hare, 1943, is one of the first films shown to feature gremlins.
 It features Bugs Bunny trying to prevent a gremlin from crashing a military aircraft.

-- Johnny Doesn’t Live Here Anymore, 1944, is a romantic comedy in which the protagonist is being followed by a gremlin.
+- Johnny Doesn’t Live Here Anymore, 1944, is a romantic comedy in which the protagonist is followed by a gremlin.
 The movie describes the gremlins as little people who live somewhere in the clouds.

 - Madagascar: Escape 2 Africa, 2008, this movie does not feature a gremlin, however, the main protagonist Alex sees Mort, who is a Goodman’s mouse lemur, and confuses him for a gremlin.